dcos/cosmos/README.md

 system propertyes:

 1. `com.mesosphere.cosmos.dcosUri` - Location of the DC/OS cluster as an HTTP URL.
-1. `com.mesosphere.cosmo.boot` - If `true` or defined the integration tests will automatically execute the Cosmos defined in this repository.
+1. `com.mesosphere.cosmos.boot` - If `true` or defined the integration tests will automatically execute the Cosmos defined in this repository.
 If `false` then the integration tests will not execute a Cosmos.
 1. `com.mesosphere.cosmos.test.CosmosIntegrationTestClient.CosmosClient` - This property is not